xrdocs/programmability/_tutorials/pyats-series-install-and-use-pyats.md

 # Other pyATS episodes

-You've missed the first episode?
+You've missed an episode?
 You would like to read more?
 Below the list of published episodes:

 | Episode 	| URL                                                                                              	| What's covered                                        	|
 |---------	|--------------------------------------------------------------------------------------------------	|-------------------------------------------------------	|